thewh1teagle/vibe/README.md

 ## Offline Setup

-Installing offline with Vibe is easy.
-Open the app, cancel the download, and follow the instructions in the settings.
+Offline installation with Vibe is easy: open the app, cancel the download, and navigate to the `Customize` section within settings.

 # Contribute 🤝